jrshoare/BlogWeb/BlogWebApp/wwwroot/posts/2018/08/24/markdown-cheat-sheet.md

+---
+title: Markdown Cheat Sheet
+abstract: This is a quick reference and showcase for the Markdown syntax.
+keywords: Markdown
+categories: Markdown
+postDate: 2018-08-24T16:52:15.0000000+01:00
+---
 # [Markdown][] Cheat Sheet

 This is a quick reference and showcase.
 For complete information see the [original spec][markdown] and/or the [Github-Flavored Markdown][github-markdown] information page.